SwiftGGTeam/Swift.GGAppServer/README.md

 - [x] Error Constants
 - [x] add regular expression support,[Regex](https://github.com/crossroadlabs/Regex.git)
 - [x] generate the radom number util
+- [ ] because the depndency libraries are update so frequently and support different version of swift, so in next step i will remove them and contains their codes, the less depdency the less complie error.
 - [ ] design a logo
 - [ ] add dao layer
 - [ ] make ORM framework